Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Introduction

 \section{Introduction}

-Multi-label recognition, which aims to recognize all the relevant labels in an image, is a fundamental task in computer vision applications, like scene understanding, surveillance systems and self-driving cars.
+Multi-label recognition, which aims to recognize all the relevant labels in an image, is a fundamental task in computer vision applications, such as scene understanding, surveillance systems and self-driving cars.
 In real-world applications, multi-label recognition systems should learn tens of thousands of labels, locate them in images, and even deal with many unseen labels.
-To date, classic multi-label classification methods trained and tested with seen labels are far from satisfying the requirements for real applications, where there exist a plenty of unseen labels.
+To date, classic multi-label classification methods trained and tested with seen labels are far from fulfilling the requirements for real applications, where plenty of unseen labels exist.

 To identify the unseen labels in an image, many multi-label zero-shot learning (ML-ZSL) methods~\cite{lesa, ganmlzsl, zssdl, biam} have been recently developed by transferring knowledge between seen and unseen labels.
 However, most existing methods~\cite{fast0tag,lesa,ganmlzsl,zssdl,biam} contain two main issues. \textbf{First}, these methods solely exploit \textit{single-modal} knowledge by a pre-trained textual label embeddings like GloVe~\cite{glove} (as shown in Figure~\ref{fig:intro} (b)), while ignoring the visual semantic image-text pair information. \textbf{Second}, although such textual label embeddings (\eg, GloVe) handle word labels (\eg, label of `cat') well, they cannot be easily extended to text labels (\eg, label of `black cat'), thus hindering the flexibility of the models.
 As shown in Figure~\ref{fig:intro}, ML-ZSL fails to recognize the unseen text label of `black dog', while our MKT succeeds in predicting this label by jointly exploring \textit{multi-modal} knowledge of vision and language models.